Play Therapy & Art Therapy for Children & Teens in Tampa

 It's especially relevant for children and teens who:

-• Get anxious or shut down when asked directly how they're feeling
+feel anxious, overwhelmed, or shut down when asked directly how they feel

-• Have been through something difficult and need a gentler way to approach it
+have been through something difficult and need a gentler entry point

 What sessions actually look like

-The specific approaches - play, art, sand tray, somatic work, movement - shift depending on what your child needs and what opens things up for them.
-It's not one-size-fits-all.
-The goal is finding what helps your child's nervous system settle enough for meaningful work to begin - and that looks different for every kid.
+The approaches I use may include play, art, sand tray, somatic work, movement, and other creative or experiential tools, depending on what your child needs and what helps them open up.
+This is never one-size-fits-all.
+The goal is to find the pathways that help your child’s nervous system feel safe enough for meaningful therapeutic work to begin.

 Let's talk about your child.